Mister Rogers' Neighborhood: Specials

 A prime time Christmas special, Christmastime with Mister Rogers, first aired in 1977.
 This special had François Clemmons introducing a storyteller and flutist friend to Rogers.
 They filmed several narrated segments of the stories François' friend told.
 The special also had the Neighborhood of Make-Believe segment which shows how they celebrated Christmas.
 The trolley had a banner on the roof that said "Merry Christmas" on one side, and "Happy Hannukah" on the other.
 This special was aired every Christmas season until 1982.
-This special's opening and close have Rogers walking through a real neighborhood while the titles roll rather than the model neighborhood used in the series.
+This special's opening has Rogers walking through a real neighborhood while the titles roll rather than the model neighborhood used in the series.

 In 1994, Rogers created another one-time special for PBS called Fred Rogers' Heroes which consisted of documentary portraits of four real-life people whose work helped make their communities better.
 Rogers, uncharacteristically dressed in a suit and tie, hosted in wraparound segments that did not use the "Neighborhood" set.

 For a time, Rogers produced specials for the parents as a precursor to the subject of the week on the Neighborhood called "Mister Rogers Talks To Parents About [topic]".
 Rogers did not host those specials, though; other people like Joan Lunden, who hosted the "Conflict" special, and other news announcers played MC duties in front of a gallery of parents while Rogers answered questions from them.
 These specials were made to prepare the parents for any questions the children might ask after watching the episodes on that topic of the week.